HDembinski/numba-stats/README.md

 We provide JIT-compiled (with numba) implementations of common probability distributions.

-* Uniform
+- Uniform
-* (Truncated) Normal
+- (Truncated) Normal
-* Log-normal
+- Log-normal
-* Poisson
+- Poisson
-* Binomial
+- Binomial
-* (Truncated) Exponential
+- (Truncated) Exponential
-* Student's t
+- Student's t
-* Voigtian
+- Voigtian
-* Crystal Ball
+- Crystal Ball
-* Generalised double-sided Crystal Ball
+- Generalised double-sided Crystal Ball
-* Tsallis-Hagedorn, a model for the minimum bias pT distribution
+- Tsallis-Hagedorn, a model for the minimum bias pT distribution
-* Q-Gaussian
+- Q-Gaussian
-* Bernstein density (not normalized to unity, use this in extended likelihood fits)
+- Bernstein density (not normalized to unity, use this in extended likelihood fits)
-* Cruijff density (not normalized to unity, use this in extended likelihood fits)
+- Cruijff density (not normalized to unity, use this in extended likelihood fits)
-* CMS-Shape
+- CMS-Shape
+- Generalized Argus

 The speed gains are huge, up to a factor of 100 compared to `scipy`.
 Benchmarks are included in the repository and are run by `pytest`.